 Deciding on a Sole

-Before any other decision is being made, you’ll have to choose a sole material.
+Before any other decision is being made, you’ll have to choose the sole material.
 Unlike most shoes and boots, wading boots have a couple of distinct sole options.

 hanks to the unique and slippery demands of traction in river conditions rubber and felt sole are the two options of choice.